Last Updated: 02-04-2026

 tcpdump -n -e -ttt -r /var/log/pflog

-We are now ready to install SlackerMail with the SlackerMail-FreeBSD install script at this point.
-The SlackerMail-FreeBSD install script
+Note!
+We are now ready to install SlackerMail with the SlackerMail-FreeBSD install script.
+The SlackerMail-FreeBSD install script is not

-is not ready yet, and it will take some time to finish it.
+ready yet, and it will take about 2-4 weeks to finish.

 1-2 days to install by hand, but it's a good learning experience.